 Guzmán received a BA from Altos de Chavón School of Design in the Dominican Republic and went on to study photography and mural painting at the National School of Visual Arts, Mexico.
-Her work is included in the permanent collections of the He Art Museum (HEM), Guangdong, CN; Institute of Contemporary Art, Miami, FL; San Francisco Museum of Modern Art (SFMOMA); the Dallas Museum of Art, TX; the Los Angeles County Museum of Art (LACMA), CA; Pérez Art Museum, Miami, FL; Museu de Arte de São Paulo (MASP), São Paulo, Brazil; and Centro Leon Jimenes, Puerto Rico; among others.
+Her work is included in the permanent collections of He Art Museum (HEM), Guangdong, CN; the Institute of Contemporary Art, Miami, FL; San Francisco Museum of Modern Art (SFMOMA); the Dallas Museum of Art, TX; the Los Angeles County Museum of Art (LACMA), CA; Pérez Art Museum, Miami, FL; Museu de Arte de São Paulo (MASP), São Paulo, Brazil; and Centro Leon Jimenes, Puerto Rico, among others.
 Guzmán has been featured in the Dominican Republic’s pavilion at the 58th International Art Exhibition at the Venice Biennale.
-The artist’s work has been exhibition with Stephen Friedman Gallery, London, UK; Alexander Berggruen, NY; Anat Ebgi, Los Angeles, CA; Dio Horia Gallery, Mykonos; Arte BA, Buenos Aires; Galería Machete, Mexico City; Gallery Ariane Paffrath, Dusseldorf, GE; and at institutions such as Museo de Arte Moderno, Santo Domingo; the Pérez Art Museum, Miami; Museo de Arte de São Paulo, Brazil; Museo de Arte y Diseño Contemporáneo, Costa Rica; and Art Museum of the Americas, Washington, DC.
+Guzmán has shown with Stephen Friedman Gallery, London, UK; Alexander Berggruen, NY; Anat Ebgi, Los Angeles, CA; Dio Horia Gallery, Mykonos; Arte BA, Buenos Aires; Galería Machete, Mexico City; Gallery Ariane Paffrath Dusseldorf; and at institutions such as Denver Art Museum, CO; Museo de Arte Moderno, Santo Domingo; the Pérez Art Museum Miami, FL; Museo de Arte de São Paulo, Brazil; Museo de Arte y Diseño Contemporáneo, Costa Rica; and Art Museum of the Americas, Washington, DC.

 Hulda Guzmán in the studio, Santo Domingo, Dominican Republic, 2020.